open-needs/open-needs.github.io/docs/index.rst

 As solution for the above problems, a Database is planned, which can store all kind of **need**-objects, separated by project and able to provide all needed information via a REST-API.

-The database project is called **Open-Needs DB**.
+The database project is called **Open-Needs Server**.

-Additionally specific interfaces shall be created, to make the database features and data available for different documentation-generators like AsciiDoc or MkDocs. **Sphinx-Needs** will be also updated to support **Open-Needs DB** in advance to its own, internal storage format.
+Additionally specific interfaces shall be created, to make the database features and data available for different documentation-generators like AsciiDoc or MkDocs. **Sphinx-Needs** will be also updated to support **Open-Needs Server** in advance to its own, internal storage format.

-The following flow chart illustrates how the upcoming workflow looks like when using Sphinx-Needs and Open-Needs DB:
+The following flow chart illustrates how the upcoming workflow looks like when using Sphinx-Needs and Open-Needs Server:

 .. uml::
    :scale: 99%

     @startuml
-    card "Open-Needs DB" as db #6fa{
+    card "Open-Needs Server" as db #6fa{

         card "REST API" as rest
         database "SQL DB" as sql